Giardia at a glance

-Giardia is an intestinal parasite caused by the protozoan parasite Giardia duodenalis (G. lamblia) which can infect a wide range of mammals and is split into several assemblages (subpopulations) with of which has a preferred host.
+Giardiasis is an intestinal infection caused by the protozoan parasite Giardia duodenalis.
+G. duodenalis can infect a wide range of mammals, including humans, and is split into several assemblages (subpopulations) which have a preferred host.

 - A1 – Humans and a wide range of mammals including cats and dogs